mbatet/gs-spring-boot-docker/README.md

 * added basic spring data jpa functionalities  (h2 database + model entities + repository + saving and retrieving entities + dynamic query derivated from repository method names): Customer, CustomerRepository
 * logback
 * Test controllers with junit tests using TestRestTemplate
+* Added basic thymeleaf template

 ## Roadmap

-* Some views and forms ... and form-bean mapping in the controller ... and validation and binding results ...
+* Some views and forms with thymeleaf ... and form-bean mapping in the controller ... and validation and binding results ...
 * Spring security
 * Cache
 * Scheduling some job